josephschmitt/alexa-libby/README.md

 The skill is built to be easily hosted on Amazon's [AWS Lambda service](https://aws.amazon.com/lambda/).
 Create your Lambda function (using the alexa-skills-kit-color-expert blueprint) and make sure you choose Node.js as the runtime.
+After you've created your Lambda function, look at the top right of the page to get your Lambda ARN number and put that in the Alexa Skill Information Endpoint field.

 To deploy to Lambda, first makes sure you do an `npm install` at the root of the project.
 Once all the dependencies are installed, run `npm run bundle`, which will create a lambda.zip file.